 History tells of her desperate attempt to flee France during the French Revolution, on a ship headed to the United States lead by Captain Samuel Clough.
-Despite the captains help, she did not make it safely to United States, and was executed in 1793.
+Despite the captain’s help, she did not make it safely to the United States and was executed in 1793.

 Myth 3 – Ship Cats

 Historically, cats were often kept on ships, to help control the number of mice.
-The most likely myth therefore is that these overseas long haired ship cats mated with pre-existing short haired domestic cats.
-The long haired cats are thought to possibly be Angora types, introduced by New England seamen, or longhairs brought to American by the Vikings (source).
+The most likely myth, therefore, is that these overseas long-haired ship cats mated with pre-existing short-haired domestic cats.

 Do Male Maine Coons Grow Larger Than Females?